cryptpad/documentation/dev_guide/database.rst

 The corresponding file would be stored on the server, in your CryptPad instance's directory, at ``cryptpad/datastore/bb/bb1edc4cb7648605284db30dfcd2eebf.ndjson``.

-..
-XXX: for more information on administering the database including backups, migration, and more, please see the administrator guide.
+For more information on administering the database including backups, migration, and more, please see :ref:`admin_database` in the administrator guide.